-When Mike temporary leaves after a fight with Gloria pertaining to Gloria's pregnancy, Gloria is distaught.
-So with Gloria on his lap, Archie tells her about the time when Gloria was born.
+When Mike temporarily leaves after a fight with Gloria pertaining to her pregnancy, she gets distraught.
+So with Gloria on his lap, Archie tells her about the time when she was born.

 Archie spends an entire episode dragging his feet about spending the weekend with Edith at the same hotel room they spent their honeymoon on their anniversary.
 Just when you think he might not even care about her at all, he sees her in her nightgown and is blown away.

 Archie: Did... did you wear that dress on our honeymoon?

 Edith: No, it's brand new.